When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Measure a Kid’s Pant Size

 Children’s apparel sizes are usually specified according to age.
-However, if you want to find the perfect fit, it’s much better to use your child’s height, weight, hip, waist, and inseam measurements.
+However, if you want to find the perfect fit, using your child’s height, weight, hip, waist, and inseam measurements is much better.

 Let your child wear skin-tight pants or only underwear — there should be as little padding as possible for an accurate reading.
 Using a cloth measuring tape, here’s what you do: